Annual Reporting Measures for CAEP Standards

 Enrollment Trends

-Overall HUSOE enrollment in initial licensure and advanced level programs dropped 4.5% in Fall 2022 after a -year upward trend.
-The Fall 2022 enrollment target was 400 students.
+Overall HUSOE enrollment increased slightly in Fall 2023.
+The Fall 2023 enrollment target was 400 students.

-Teacher education data show that enrollment at the undergraduate level in Elementary Education was consistently increasing until Fall 2022.
+Teacher education data show that enrollment at the undergraduate level in Elementary Education remained steady from Fall 2022 to Fall 2023.
 The graduate level programs are being redesigned as online degree programs, so no new students were accepted.
 The target for overall enrollment in Elementary Education programs was 100 students.

 View enrollment charts and tables